 New for the 2021 season, all outdoor Field growing site ‘Location IDs’ must have legal land description information associated with each licensed site.

 A legal land description includes the following information:

 This information is usually detailed in a land title/deed.
 You may have to contact the land or property owner for this detailed information.

 AERIAL ‘LOCATION ID’ MAPS HELP

 You are required to provide the Department a photographic aerial map of all growing, handling, processing, and storage locations.
 This requirement applies to all applicants/license holders and assists with the Department's required reporting to law enforcement agencies.
 Improper aerial Location ID maps will result in denial of a submitted application.
 Read all instructions/requirements very carefully.

-If you have visited all of the Department’s hemp pages (and read the Program Rules) but still have questions about the program, please send inquiries to firstname.lastname@example.org.
+If you have visited all of the Department’s hemp webpages (and read the Program Rules) but still have questions about the Program in Arkansas, please send inquiries to firstname.lastname@example.org.